Beyond-Diagonal RIS Under Non-Idealities: Learning-Based Architecture Discovery and Optimization: Introduction

-Recently, machine learning (ML) has been widely used in wireless communications for channel estimation\cite{zhou2024pay, zhou2025lowoverhead}, beam prediction\cite{li2025outofband}, and beamforming\cite{song2021unsupervised,sobhi-givi2024joint}, etc. Despite its capability to learn from complicated wireless channels and to maximize some communication-related objectives, how machine learning can be exploited to discover optimal architectures for BD-RIS remains unclear.
-This is because existing ML-based frameworks for wireless communications generally focus on straightforward objectives, which fail to simultaneously discover an optimal architecture from a vast architecture space while maximizing the performance given the constraint from the discovered architecture.
-To fill this gap, we formulate the learning-based architecture discovery problem and propose a learning-based two-tier architecture discovery framework (LTTADF) for non-ideal BD-RIS architecture discovery, making it possible to achieve the tradeoff between the circuit complexity and the performance of non-ideal BD-RIS.
-The major contributions of this work can be summarized as follows: \begin{enumerate} \item We formulate the learning-based architecture discovery problem to exploit machine learning for discovering optimal architectures of non-ideal BD-RIS with low circuit complexity and, hence, characterize the performance - circuit complexity tradeoff in the presence of non-idealities.
-We propose the novel LTTADF consisting of an architecture generator and a performance optimizer to jointly learn the probabilities of RIS element interconnections to be beneficial to the performance of BD-RIS given the circuit complexity $K_{cc}$.
+Recently, machine learning (ML) has been widely used in wireless communications for channel estimation\cite{zhou2024pay, zhou2025lowoverhead}, beam prediction\cite{li2026outofband}, and beamforming\cite{song2021unsupervised,sobhi-givi2024joint}, etc., by directly learning from complicated wireless channels and maximizing communication-related objectives.
+However, how to exploit ML to discover optimal architectures for BD-RIS, especially under the severe constraints imposed by hardware non-idealities, remains an uninvestigated open challenge.
+While traditional optimization algorithms face intractable complexity due to their computationally expensive iterative procedures and the massive search space when jointly optimizing the BD-RIS architecture across a statistical ensemble of channel realizations, ML is able to overcome this computational bottleneck by leveraging neural networks to directly parameterize the highly non-linear mapping between the physical propagation environment and the optimal architecture from this channel ensemble.
+To fill this research gap, we formulate the learning-based architecture discovery problem and propose a learning-based two-tier architecture discovery framework (LTTADF) for non-ideal BD-RIS architecture discovery, making it possible to achieve the tradeoff between the circuit complexity and the performance of non-ideal BD-RIS.
+The major contributions of this work can be summarized as follows: \begin{enumerate} \item We formulate the learning-based architecture discovery problem to exploit machine learning for discovering optimal architectures for non-ideal BD-RIS with low circuit complexity and, hence, characterize the performance-circuit complexity tradeoff in the presence of non-idealities.
+We propose the novel LTTADF consisting of an architecture generator and a performance optimizer to jointly learn the probabilities of RIS element interconnections to be beneficial to the performance of BD-RIS, given the circuit complexity $K_{cc}$.
 By activating the first $K_{cc}$ RIS element interconnections according to the learned probabilities, the optimal BD-RIS architecture with a circuit complexity $K_{cc}$ can be generated by the architecture generator.
 To avoid getting trapped in poor local optima and thus achieve near-optimal solutions during the performance optimization, we propose a graph-based modeling for BD-RIS and embed the wireless channels into high-dimensional graph representations, where RIS elements are modeled as nodes and RIS element interconnections are modeled as edges.
 Following this, we propose a residual connection-assisted graph neural network (GNN) to fully exploit the interconnections among RIS elements in high-dimensional representations compliant with both sparse and dense graphs.
-Different from existing ML-based frameworks for wireless communications, the proposed LTTADF is in a two-tier manner for joint architecture discovery and optimization, which successfully copes with challenges led by exponentially growing search spaces and non-convex optimization.
-It is worth emphasizing that the LTTADF is applicable to both single-user and multi-user cases under all antenna settings (including SISO, MISO, MIMO, etc.), and the LTTADF can also be extended to discover numerically optimal solutions for problems with non-idealities.
+Different from existing ML-based frameworks for wireless communications, the proposed LTTADF is in a two-tier manner for joint architecture discovery and optimization, which successfully copes with challenges led by the exponentially growing search space and non-convex optimization.
+It is worth emphasizing that the LTTADF is applicable to both single-user and multi-user cases across all antenna settings (including SISO, MISO, MIMO, etc.), and it can also be extended to discover numerically optimal solutions for other problems that account for non-idealities.